top of page

 My assumptions

 Before starting the project, I did a lot of thinking about how I wanted this app to be and what I wish I can do with it.
-Then I listed everything I felt struggled as a new dog parent and looked into them to find what can be generalized to a large group the most:

 • There is too much information online and it is difficult to tell which are good or bad